MartinThoma/jekyll-caption-tag/README.md

 Changelog
 =========
+Version 1.2, 2014-01-07:
-Version 1.1, 2014-01-07:
+    - The enclosing div is now 10px wider than the img inside Version 1.1, 2014-01-07:
     - Just take the URL that was given, don't add anything
     - Close image tag